waikato-datamining/image-dataset-converter-paddle/plugins/from-paddle-is.md

                         {CWD}, {TMP} (default: None) --labels [LABEL ...]
-The labels that the indices represent (incl background). (default: None)
+The labels that the indices represent (incl background). (default: None) --separator SEP       The separator to use for reading the text files.
+                        (default: )
 ```

 Available placeholders: